Skip to content ↓

 Exam Board: OCR

-Entry Requirements: Grade 5 or above in either GCSE English Language or GCSE English Literature, or Grade 5 in GCSE Religious Studies.
+Entry Requirements: Grade 5 or above in GCSE English Language or Grade 5 or above in GCSE English Literature, or Grade 5 in GCSE Religious Studies.

 Change the way you think forever

-The OCR course studies a deep and interesting blend of subject matter and leads to an A-level in Religious Studies.
-Assessment is written examination and there is one paper per unit so each being worth 33.3% of the total marks.
+This course studies a deep and interesting blend of subject matter and leads to an A-level in Religious Studies.
+Continuous assessment will be used to inform the student's progression in to Year 13.
+Assessment is a written examination and there is one paper per unit, each being worth 33.3% of the total marks.
+They are 2 hours each where students are given four essays and choose three to answer.

 Qualities required